AaronLyons1/Project-2/README.md

 * I did also have a problem with my submit button but aswel resolved that

 #### unresolved problems
-* The is no unresolved issue but there is a =n error with Github itself, my media queries work perfectly on my github page and then on my phone it doesnt work.
-Then I tried it on my friends phone and it worked properly.
-I'm noy sure if its a bug on my end or githubs end but for me right now my site is fully responsive and reactive.
-I am also getting a warning when i run my code through Jshint, this is it (THis isn't a game breaking or code ruining error)
+* There is no unresolved issue, but there is a =n error with GitHub itself, my media queries work perfectly on my GitHub page and then on my phone it doesn't work.
+Then I tried it on my friend's phone, and it worked properly.
+I'm not sure if it's a bug on my end or GitHubs end, but for me right now my site is fully responsive and reactive.
+I am also getting a warning when I run my code through Jshint, this is it (This isn't a game breaking or code ruining error)

 ![](assets/images/js-warning.png)

 # Deployment
-* This site was deployed using GitHubs built-in feature to allow the likes of me to upload pages for courses as such
+* This site was deployed using GitHub's built-in feature to allow the likes of me to upload pages for courses as such
 * My site was uploaded at 3am, Thursday the 3rd of March 2022

 ## Credits